 Another reason condo living is attractive is added security.
 You get that just from living among other people, but many properties also have security guards on site or even a staffed gate.
 This might be a familiar feeling for military personnel who are used to living on a military base.

 A VA approved condominium or townhouse has already undergone a review by the Veteran’s Administration and has been approved for sale.
-The VA does not usually look at individual units for approval, they are much more interested in the property as a whole.
+Veterans affairs does not usually look at individual units for VA condo approval, they are much more interested in the property as a whole.
 They want to make sure the condo development is suitable for veteran’s needs, not only for living purposes but also when it comes to resale value.

-For example, the VA does not want the HOA to have input on whether a unit can be foreclosed upon.
+For example, veterans affairs does not want the HOA to have input on whether a unit can be foreclosed upon.
 They also must allow leasing of the unit with no minimum occupancy time limits.
 Active service members could receive PCS orders at any time, and they should be allowed to rent the unit to a third party if they need to move out quickly.

 VA Approved Condo List

-Once you decide that you want to use your VA home loan to finance a condo, where do you find VA approved condos for sale?
+Once you decide that you want to use your VA home loan to finance a VA condo, where do you find veterans affairs approved condos for sale?
 The best place to start is the VA.gov website.
-There you can perform a search for a VA approved condo list of properties that have already gone through the vetting process.
+There you can perform a search for a VA approved condo list of properties that have already gone through the VA condo approval process.
 These developments are already approved for VA loan financing.
 This list is updated in real time, so it’s always current.
 When you navigate to the page, you’ll see five criteria to fill out:

 1. Report type (Summary will list just the names of the condos, and detailed will give you their address and status)